A Rochelle woman died Sunday as a result of injuries suffered in a Jan. 26 shooting, Rochelle Police Chief Pete Pavia said Wednesday.

 Pavia identified the victim as Mariah Avila, 27.

 Rochelle police were called at 6:38 a.m.
 Jan.
-26 for a report of shots fired at 111 W. McConaughy Ave.
+26 for a report of shots fired in the 100 block of West McConaughy Ave.
 Upon arrival, officers discovered Avila, who had suffered multiple gunshot wounds and was unconscious but breathing.

-Officers also located a 29-year-old male, identified Wednesday as Spencer Contreras of Rochelle, suffering from what appeared to be a self-inflicted gunshot wound, a Jan.
-26 news release said.
+Officers also located a 29-year-old male, identified Wednesday as Spencer Contreras of Rochelle, suffering from what appeared to be a self-inflicted gunshot wound, according to a Jan.
+26 news release from the Rochelle Police Department.

-Avila was transported to Rochelle Community Hospital and later flown to a Rockford hospital, where she was listed in critical condition and placed on life support.
-The family made the decision to remove her from life support on Sunday and she succumbed to her injuries, Pavia said.
+Avila was taken to Rochelle Community Hospital and later flown to a Rockford hospital, where she was listed in critical condition and placed on life support.
+The family made the decision to remove her from life support on Sunday, and she succumbed to her injuries, Pavia said.

-Contreras was pronounced deceased at the scene of the shooting.
-No other people were inside the apartment at the time of the shooting and no one else was injured, the Jan.
-26 RPD news release said.
+Contreras was pronounced dead at the scene of the shooting.
+No other people were in the apartment at the time of the shooting, and no one else was injured, according to the release.

-A GoFundMe fundraiser has been established for Avila’s family.
+A GoFundMe, has been established for Avila’s family.
 As of Wednesday, it had raised $20,820 through 280 donations.

 Funds raised will be used to cover funeral and memorial expenses, as well as travel costs for the family.
 Any remaining balance after funeral costs will be donated to domestic violence and mental health programs, the GoFundMe’s organizer, Meghan O’Rorke, said in an update on the site Tuesday.